-In the context of the BugWright2 project, the Blueye Pioneer will be configured to work as an Autonomous Underwater Vehicle (AUV) so we will have the possibility to not use any tether if this is beneficial for the inspection task.
-For that purpose, Blueye will design a payload system to attach external equipment to the Pioneer.
-The main payloads to be attached will be for navigation (USBL) and mapping (Side Scan Sonar or a Multibeam sonar).
-Additional equipment for the scope of the project might involve Thickness Gauge probes to assess the state of hulls in specific areas and external lights.
+In the context of the BUGWRIGHT2 project, the BLUEYE Pioneer is being configured to work as an Autonomous Underwater Vehicle (AUV) so we will have the possibility to not use any tether if this is beneficial for the inspection task.
+For that purpose, BLUEYE has designed a payload system to attach external equipment to the Pioneer.
+The main payloads to be attached concerns navigation (USBL) and mapping (Side Scan Sonar or a Multibeam sonar).
+Additional equipment for the scope of the project can include Thickness Gauge probes to assess the state of hulls in specific areas and external lights.

-On the software side, Blueye will assist NTNU and Porto University with preparing the current embedded software and making it suitable for the other contributors to work on.
-Blueye will work on a bare-bone version of the drone Operating System (OS) without the control system and custom software but with all dependencies.
-In addition, Blueye will provide the other partners with an SDK where the code can be cross compiled.
-This way Porto University and NTNU can install their own software and transform the Pioneer into an AUV.
+On the software side, BLUEYE will keep on assisting NTNU and UPORTO with preparing the current embedded software and making it suitable for the other contributors to work on.
+BLUEYE has been working on a bare-bone version of the drone Operating System (OS) without the control system and custom software but with all dependencies.
+In addition, BLUEYE provides the other partners with an SDK where the code can be cross compiled.
+This way UPORTO and NTNU can install their own software and transform the Pioneer into an AUV.

 When operating as an AUV there are some limitations when it comes to data transfer.
 The USBL system for positioning provides bidirectional communication with a limited bandwidth of 10kbps.
 Only important data might be shared during operation of the autonomous inspection (critical commands to synchronize with the other robots).
-After the inspection is completed, all relevant data will be downloaded (video recordings, still images, logs etc.) for additional post processing.
+After the inspection is completed, all relevant data will be downloaded (video recordings, still images, logs atc.) for additional post processing